-The general advice for PPIs is that it can take 2-3 days to see full symptom control, although most patients should see benefits of treatment within one hour of taking a PPI.
+The general advice for PPIs is that it can take 2-3 days to see complete symptom control, although most patients should see the benefits of treatment within one hour of taking a PPI.

 All PPIs available without a prescription over the counter are restricted to adults aged 18 and over.
 When prescribed, PPIs can be used by the younger population.

 Check the product information leaflet for more details or speak to the pharmacist before use.

 The use of proton pump inhibitors is associated with more common side effects than antacids such as Gaviscon.

 Limit on the duration of treatment

 Patients who do not achieve relief of symptoms within two weeks of starting the treatment should see advice from their GP.
 Over-the-counter proton pump inhibitors are used for the short-term treatment of heartburn and indigestion.